-Group entity's name Brief description of the transaction and other information necessary for its evaluation Amount (thousands of euros) Remarks
+Group entity's name Brief description of the transaction Amount (thousands of

+and other information necessary euros)

+for its evaluation

 D.5.
 Provide a detailed breakdown of those transactions that are significant due to their amount or relevant due to their subject matter that are carried out by the company or its subsidiaries with other related parties that are related in accordance with the International Accounting Standards adopted by the EU, which have not been reported under the preceding headings.